-Lighting for caravans has changed.
+Lighting for travel trailers has changed.
 Now, by far the most practical and least energy drawing are LEDs (light emitting diodes).
 This article shows why.

-LEDs work efficiently in caravans as for reading and cooking areas.
+LEDs work efficiently in travel trailers as for reading and cooking areas.
 They are also fine for outdoor lighting, and are good night lights.
 They draw so little energy there less risk of depleting an RVs battery.

-Types of lighting for caravans – and their outputs
+Types of lighting for travel trailers – and their outputs

 Low wattage (3-5 watt) LEDs fit the MR 11 thin dual-pin bases.
 Those from 5-10 or so watts fit the MR 16 dual-pin bases (used for 35 and 50-watt halogen globes).
 The MR 11 LED globe has pins 4.0 mm apart.
 It has a maximum of 35 mm diameter.
 The MR 16 has pins 5.3 mm apart.
 It has a maximum diameter of 51 mm.